NicolaRo/JavaScript-Clock/README.md

 # 🕒 JavaScript Clock

-A simple, real-time analog and digital clock built with HTML, CSS, and JavaScript.
+A simple, real-time analog clock built with HTML, CSS, and JavaScript.
 Created as part of my Full-Stack Development Master Program while following a guided tutorial.

 ## 📌 About the Project